Cedric Peerman: Professional career

-2009 NFL Combine

-2009 NFL Draft
+Pre-draft

-NFL Draft Scout had rated him 14th out of 176 prospective running backs for the 2009 NFL Draft.
+NFL Draft Scout had rated him 14th out of 176 prospective running backs for the 2009 NFL draft.

 Baltimore Ravens

-Peerman was selected in the sixth round (185th overall) of the 2009 NFL Draft by the Baltimore Ravens.
+Peerman was selected in the sixth round (185th overall) of the 2009 NFL draft by the Baltimore Ravens.
 He was waived during final cuts on September 5.

 Cleveland Browns

 Peerman was claimed off waivers by the Cleveland Browns on September 6, 2009.
 After being inactive for the first two games of the season, Peerman was waived on September 26 when the team signed placekicker Billy Cundiff.
 The Browns re-signed Peerman to their practice squad on September 29.
 He was released on October 28.

 Detroit Lions

 Peerman was signed to the Detroit Lions practice squad on October 30.
 He was promoted to the active roster on December 15 after running back Kevin Smith was placed on injured reserve.

 He was waived on April 26, 2010.

 Cincinnati Bengals

 Peerman was claimed off waivers by the Cincinnati Bengals on April 27, 2010.
 For two seasons, Peerman served as a backup, rushing a total of only five times.
 During the 2012 season he had two long runs off fake punts and he also carried the ball 34 times for 178 yards.

 On March 7, 2013, the Bengals re-signed Peerman on a two-year deal.
 He served as the special teams captain for the 2014 and 2015 seasons.
 Peerman was named to his first Pro Bowl for the 2015 season as a special teams player.

 On September 4, 2016, Peerman was placed on injured reserve with an elbow injury.
 He was activated off injured reserve on November 26, 2016.

 On March 23, 2017, Peerman re-signed with the Bengals.
-He was placed on injured reserve on August 29, 2017 after suffering a shoulder injury.
+He was placed on injured reserve on August 29, 2017, after suffering a shoulder injury.